foxish/AggieExperts/README.md

 AggieExperts
 ============

 Abstract: We are building a content manangement system for TAMU faculty to showcase their research and areas of interest.
 Currently, if a journalist or someone within the institute is trying to find a Professor based on his area of interest, it is not easy.
 The initial target audience is Professors in the Politicial Science department.
-Pages will be reviewed and approved by administrators before they go live.
+Pages will be reviewed and approved by site administrators before they go live.
 Major feature: keyword searches by area of Professor, a consistent UI.

 Issues we’re trying to solve: